What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 The 4* hotel is conveniently located right next to the subway station, providing easy access to the city.
 The building stands tall on the main boulevard, making it a popular destination for travelers.

-An impressive rooftop restaurant and bar offers unrivaled views of the city skyline while guests can take a refreshing dip in the rooftop swimming pool on hot summer days.
+An impressive rooftop restaurant and bar offers unrivaled city skyline views, and on hot summer days, guests can take a refreshing dip in the rooftop swimming pool.

-The hotel features a variety of rooms and suites, all equipped with standard amenities like air conditioning, TV, WiFi, and more.
+The hotel features various rooms and suites equipped with standard amenities like air conditioning, TV, WiFi, and more.

 A fitness center is also on-site for those who wish to stay active during their stay.